 Are you looking to start a career in sustainable agriculture?
 RFC's Internship Program is a great launching point for beginning farmers and ranchers with little or no previous experience.

-The Internship Program is a full season entry-level residential program combining hands-on training and skills-based education in sustainable agriculture.
+The Internship Program is a entry-level, immersive program that combine hands-on training and skills-based education in sustainable agriculture for a full season.

 On-farm training (~40+ hours/week)

 The Internship is a hands-on learning experience.
 The vast majority of your time will be spent learning by doing.
 You will train alongside your mentor and independently to develop skills while accomplishing daily tasks that move your host farm along through the season.

 Rogue Farm Corps works closely with farm mentors to provide you with a skill-based curriculum that is unique to your host farm.
 Our Chapter Coordinators will conduct formal on-site evaluations and skill assessments with interns and host farmers to ensure that your education and training goals are being met.

 educational events: classes, farm tours, and discussions (~3-5 times per month)